kracr/aq-structured-platform/README.md

 # Steps to run rdf store and app on local setup

+## Prerequisites
-### Pre-requisits - require jre-11 for fuseki server, python 3.x.x for running scripts to populate graph and npm/yarn to build and run svelte app
+- jre-11 for fuseki server
+- python 3.6 or higher for running scripts to populate graph
+- npm to build and run svelte app

 > Run inside pm2 for better monitoring  - `npm install pm2 -g`
 - `pm2 start ./rdf-store/apache-jena-fuseki-4.6.1/ecosystem.config.js`